 Cited in “Social Media, Power, and the Future of VBAC”, Journal of Perinatal Education, Summer 2010. [link]

-Featured in a full-page in Our Bodies, Ourselves 2011 Edition. [link]
+Work highlighted in Our Bodies, Ourselves, 2011 Edition. [link]

 I Loved My C-Section, HuffPost Live, November 2012. [link]

-Consumer Advocate, Jill Arnold, Talks to Babble about C-sections, Birth Wars & the Way Forward, Babble.com Being Pregnant, July 2012. [link]
+Consumer Advocate, Jill Arnold, Talks to Babble about C-sections, Birth Wars and the Way Forward, Babble.com Being Pregnant, July 2012. [link]

 Interview with Jill Arnold from The Unnecesarean and Cesarean Rates, About.com Pregnancy and Birth, March 2012. [link]